mpsonntag/snippets/notes/projects/git-autodeploy.md

 # git autodeployment via hooks

-## Prepare a dedicated deployment user
+## Preparing a dedicated deployment user

-The service requires a dedicated user that starts and runs the python flask server handling updates of all hosted git repositories.
-Since this results in a running continuous background process, it is best to set up a dedicated user for this task:
+The service requires a dedicated user that starts and runs a Python Flask server handling updates of all hosted git repositories.
+Since this results in a running continuous background process, it is best to set up a dedicated user for this task.

 ```bash
 # check whether the user exists